moonmeister/xo-install-script/README.md

 The `status` subcommand will first check if xo is installed.
 If it's installed it'll report the currently installed version.
 Next, it'll check if the `xo-server` service is installed, if so it'll report the service status.

+## Testing

+If you want to test these scripts a [Vagrant](https://www.vagrantup.com/) file is included.
+Vagrant is a great way to easily setup, config, manage, etc...
+VMs from command line.
+Once you have installed Vagrant...

+1. To create and config the VM run `vagrant up <distro>`

+**Current Distros:**
+* ubuntu
+* debian

+2. Once vagrant has created and configure your vm `vagrant ssh <distro>` will connect you to the terminal.

+3. When you're done with your VM you can stop it using `vagrant halt <distro>` and destroy it using `vagrant destroy <distro>`.

 ## Future Features

 - [x] Single script with flags and sub commands